cul/ldpd-hyacinth/README.md

 ### And when you're done developing for the day, run:

 ```
-bundle exec rake solr:stop # Stop local solr
-bundle exec rake jetty:stop # Stop local jetty / Fedora 3 (if running)
+bundle exec rake hyacinth:docker:stop # Stop Redis/Solr/Fedora
 ```

 ## To run Hyacinth locally again after the first time setup, all you need to do is run:

 ```
-bundle exec rake solr:start # Start a local solr server in the background
-bundle exec rake jetty:start # Start a local jetty server for Fedora 3 in the background
+bundle exec rake hyacinth:docker:start # Start Redis/Solr/Fedora in the background
 rails s -p 3000 # Start the application using rails server

+# In a separate terminal window:
+./bin/webpacker-dev-server # Start the webpack dev server
 ```

-### And if you want to wipe our your local solr core and Fedora 3 instance, run:
+### And if you want to wipe our your local Solr cores, Fedora 3 data, and Redis data, run:

 ```
-bundle exec rake solr:clean # Wipe out and regenerate solr
-bundle exec rake jetty:clean # Wipe out and regenerate jetty / Fedora 3
+bundle exec rake hyacinth:docker:delete_volumes
 ```

 ### But it's usually better to use the hyacinth:development:reset task if you want to clear out all data and star from a fresh state: